Installation and set up of Bank Plugins

 This removes any changes made to the desktop, for example, column choices, and resets the desktop back to the Default values.

-Within this same preferences screen you can also
+Within the same preferences screen you can also:

 Set the desktop theme